MrR0807/Notes/Golang/pitfals.md

 TODO
 Intefaces and nil

-**While either party may close a channel, in practice only the sender should do so.
+* **While either party may close a channel, in practice only the sender should do so.
 Inadvertently sending on a closed channel will cause a panic**.
+* It’s also important to consider that using buffered channels **creates a risk of data loss should the program terminate before any consuming goroutines are able to clear the buffer**.

 # Errors